 A live version was also included as the closing track on the concert movie Sign O’ The Times (switching places with It’s Gonna Be A Beautiful Night in the usual concert setlist, perhaps due to the message of this song).

-Initial tracking took place on 13 July 1986 at Sunset Sound, during the same one-day session that produced Everybody Want What They Don't Got.
+Basic tracking took place on 13 July 1986 at Sunset Sound, during the same one-day session that produced Everybody Want What They Don’t Got.
 The track was initially included as the fourth track of the second disc on a 18 July 1986 configurations of Dream Factory (by Prince and the Revolution).

 It was kept for inclusion as the fifth track on the third disc as the album developed into the triple-album Crystal Ball on the 30 November 1986 configuration, which was eventually pared down and became Sign O’ The Times.